 3M now makes electrical cord clips – to corral a tangle of cords neatly.
 My daughter could have used them in this room.

 I covered the plain IKEA chair with a beach towel.
+See this post on how to cover a desk chair.
 Note the small IKEA “Billy” shelf on the wall behind the chair– another workhorse that works well in rooms and the back of deep closets to hold shoes or to stack hoodies, jeans, and sweaters.

 3. Over-The-Door Hangers